Your online reputation can change from good to bad in seconds.

 The more common your name, the harder it will be to keep your information on the top.

-When I first started doing Internet marketing in 1995, the only other “Giselle Aguiar” was a meteorologist in Brazil.
+I first started doing Internet marketing in 1995.
+When Google came around in 1998, and I googled my name, the only other “Giselle Aguiar” was a meteorologist in Brazil.
 Not anymore.
-There are several in Facebook, Google+ and Twitter.
+There are several in Facebook, Instagram and Twitter.

 All my life, people have misspelled my name.
-In the keyword <meta> tag on my website, I wrote every single misspelling of my name that I ever encountered.
-Put your school and university information up so former classmates can find you.
+In the keyword <meta> tag on my personal website, I wrote every single misspelling of my name that I ever encountered.
+Also, put your school and university information on the networks so former classmates can find you — especially on LinkedIn.

-Monitor your mentions on Twitter and Google yourself every so often.
+Monitor your mentions (reputation) on the networks and google yourself every so often.
 You can’t get rid of bad information with your name in it, but you can replace it with positive information and push it down on the search results.
 Create a Google Alert for your name and your company name and monitor anything written online.
+When you google yourself, your LinkedIn profile should come up first if you don’t have a website.
+Make sure it’s up to date with a current picture, title and job experience.
+Moreover, if you’re going to attend a business networking event, make sure your LinkedIn profile is current.
+I get frustrated when I meet someone, have their business card in my hand, yet I can’t find them on LinkedIn because:

 Does it say –